 - Discount Pass

 - Neighborhood Guides

-This list of the top things to do in May in DC, updated for 2019, contains some of our favorite spring activities and some events unique to this time of year.
+This list of our favorite things to do in May in Washington DC, updated for 2020, including free, nighttime, and family-friendly things to do.

 Some of the items listed in this post are included for free with the purchase of a tourist discount pass.

 There are a number of venues in Washington DC where you can see local and nationally touring acts.